icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP.md

 <br/>

 ### Constructor
-A method called to initialise a newly created object
+A method called to initialise a newly created object, without any return value but an instance of current class.
 ```java
 public class Camera{
   private String brand;